vanusquarm/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Script Files used
 1. `hpo.py` for hyperparameter tuning jobs where we train the model for multiple time with different hyperparameters and search for the best one based on loss metrics.
 2. `train_model.py` for really training the model with the best parameters getting from the previous tuning jobs, and put debug and profiler hooks for debugging purpose.
+3. `inference.py`: It includes the required methods (`model_fn` to load the model and `input_fn` to transform the input into something which can be understood by the model) for the model to be deployed.

 ## Hyperparameter Tuning